srazzano/Pale_Moon_Forum/README.md

 To theme scrollbar and checkboxes, use this version of Greasemonkey: <a href="https://raw.githubusercontent.com/srazzano/Greasemonkey/master/greasemonkey-PM1.0.2.xpi">Download</a>

-Start by clicking on "View All Boards" button to view all boards collapsed and select/deselect desired boards to expand/collapse.<br>Then click on "Hide Unchecked Boards" button to hide the unchecked boards.
+Start by clicking on "View All Boards" button to view all boards collapsed and select/deselect desired boards to<br> expand/collapse.
+Then click on "Hide Unchecked Boards" button to hide the unchecked boards.
 Will retain selected boards on page reload.

 <img src="https://github.com/srazzano/Images/blob/master/forum2.png"/>